angarsky/diveintopython/learn/modules/popular_modules/random.md

 ## Random Seed

 Random Seed plays a crucial role in generating random numbers in Python.
-It is used to initialize the pseudo-random number generator, which is a function that generates a sequence of numbers that appear to be `random`, but are actually deterministic.
+It is used to initialize the pseudo-random number generator, which is a function that generates a sequence of numbers that appear to be random, but are actually deterministic.

 ```python
 import random